- MCT Oil Side Effects

 MCT Oil and Vitamin D Side Effects

 One side effect I developed when taking high doses of Vitamin D alongside MCT oil was heart palpitations.
 I now realize this could have been caused by the increase in calcium circulating in my blood on high doses of Vitamin D. The bioactive form of Vitamin D is called calcitriol, which helps your body absorb and use calcium.2 Some VDR genotypes will absorb a greater amount of calcium from taking Vitamin D and since Vitamin D is fat soluble, MCT oil will up-regulate the absorption process.
-A ton of calcium in the blood isn’t a good thing which is why many Vitamin D supplements are paired with Vitamin K2, which helps to absorb the calcium.
+A ton of calcium in the blood isn’t a good thing which is why many Vitamin D supplements like Thorne’s (View on Amazon) are paired with Vitamin K2, which helps to absorb the calcium.

 In light of my VDR genotype, I try not to take vitamin D supplements alongside MCT oil.
 Aaron and I came up with a genetic hypothesis linking variants in the VDR genes to MCT oil sensitivity.
 Those of us with VDR “mutations” may want to avoid the combination of high IU doses of vitamin D with MCT oil, as the combo may increase serum calcium levels to uncomfortable levels.
 This is a theory we’re advancing based on our research, it is not yet proven.
 We lay out the details of that theory in this post titled VDR Fok1, Vitamin D, Fat and Heart Palpitations.